GMOD/Apollo/README.md

 ## Migrating data from &lt;2.0:

-We are working towards providing data migration scripts that pull data from Apollo 1 to Apollo 2.
+You should be able to migrate most of your annotation data from Apollo 1 to Apollo 2 using our [migration guide](docs/Migration.md) built upon our web services.

 ### Remove any symlinks in your deploy directory if updating from &lt;1.0 version
 In your deployment / webapp directory, remove your symlinks.
 Tomcat will remove data through the symlinks.
 You won't need symlinks or to deploy the war file.